mozilla-services/merino-py/docs/testing/load-tests.md

 make load-tests-clean
 ```

-## Distributed GCP Execution
+## Distributed GCP Execution - Manual Trigger

-Follow the steps bellow to execute the distributed load tests on GCP:
+Follow the steps bellow to execute the distributed load tests on GCP with a manual trigger:

 ### Setup Environment